GABETROLL/holbertonschool-web_front_end/developer_tools/README.md

 16. What is the total weight of the page (with all the elements)?
 Take a screenshot of it
 17. What is the number of requests the browser does when loading the page?
 Take a screenshot of it.
 18. What is the number of CSS files being loaded by the browser in the page?
+19. What is the number of images loaded by the browser in the page?